Healthcare in Moldova: History

 The Republic of Moldova became independent in 1991.
 Since that time the country has become a parliamentary republic and has embarked on an ambitious programme of economic reform.
 Agriculture and food processing dominate the economy and the country is dependent on imports for its energy needs.
 Economic transition has caused great socioeconomic hardship in the country and the health status of the population has fallen.
 There has been a steep rise in the death rate and there has been large-scale labour migration – currently 40% of the working age population works abroad and remittances account for 30% of GDP.

-Health care in Moldova has known dynamic development in the past years, the hospitals being equipped with ultra-modern equipment, the new surgical blocks and general medical departments being built in Chisinau - capital city.
+Health care in Moldova has known dynamic development in the past years, the hospitals being equipped with ultra-modern equipment, the new surgical blocks and general medical departments being built in the capital city of Chișinău.
 The birth rate is at one and a half children per woman.
 Public expenditure on health was 4.2% of the GDP and private expenditure on health 3.2%.
 There are about 264 physicians per 100,000 people.
 Health expenditure was 138 US$ (PPP) per capita in 2004.
 In 2011, accordingly to World Bank, the health expenditures per capita were at about 223 US$.